numpy/numpy/doc/source/user/numpy-for-matlab-users.rst

 Table of Rough MATLAB-NumPy Equivalents
 =======================================

-The table below gives rough equivalents for some common MATLAB® expressions. **These are not exact equivalents**, but rather should be taken as hints to get you going in the right direction.
+The table below gives rough equivalents for some common MATLAB expressions. **These are not exact equivalents**, but rather should be taken as hints to get you going in the right direction.
 For more detail read the built-in documentation on the NumPy functions.